kevindooley/pands-project/README.md

 To be able to give an overview of Fisher's Iris dataset, I had to first obtain it.
 I found the dataset online and copied and saved it as a CSV file in my repository.
 This was saved as irisdataset.csv and was the basis of the project.

 ## Reading from irisdataset.csv
-I refered back to the lecture in week 7 "opening files for reading and writing" which provided the foundation to develop some code to read the data in irisdataset.csv.
+I refered back to the lecture in week 7 "opening files for reading and writing" which refresed my mind and provided the foundation to develop some code to read the data in irisdataset.csv.
+Further information on the pandas website taught me how to read a csv file are per the code below.
 By importing pandas as pd, I created pd.read_csv("irisdataset.csv") which imported the dataset.

 ~~~python